morpho-org/vault-v2/README.md

 The permissionless `forceDeallocate` function allows anyone to move assets from an adapter to the vault's idle assets.

 A penalty of up to 2% can be set per adapter.
-This prevents the manipulation of allocations, in particular of relative caps which are not checked upon deallocation.
+This disincentivizes the manipulation of allocations, in particular of relative caps which are not checked on withdraw.

 `forceDeallocate` provides a form of in-kind redemption: users can flashloan liquidity, supply it to an adapters' market, and withdraw the liquidity through `forceDeallocate` before repaying the flashloan.
 This reduces their position as vault shareholders and increases their position in the underlying market.